What Does a Geoscientist Do?

 What Is the Job Demand for Geoscientists?

-The job demand for Geoscientists is expected to increase by 16% in the next 10 years, which is faster than most other occupations.
-Growing demand for environmental resources and improvements in extraction technologies are increasing the demand for this profession, as well as the design and construction of alternative energy fields.
+The job demand for Geoscientists is expected to increase by 7% between 2020 and 2030.* Growing demand for environmental resources and improvements in extraction technologies are increasing the demand for this profession, as well as the design and construction of alternative energy fields.

 What Are the Educational Requirements to Become a Geoscientist?